connorkendrick/gezellig-records-website/_posts/items/2016-09-14-gezellig-records-t-shirt.md

 title: Gezellig Records T-Shirt (PRE-ORDER)
 image: gezelligtee.png
 ---
-First run of Gezellig Records t-shirts.
+Wear it all over town!
+Buy one for your grandma!
+Grandmas love record labels.

 Printed by Knoxville Graphic House.
 On Gildan 2000.

 **PRE-ORDER**<br>
 **$20**<br>